Peter Rabbit 2: The Runaway: Accolades

 At the 11th AACTA Awards, Peter Rabbit 2: The Runaway received nominations for Best Adapted Screenplay, Best Actress, Best Editing, Best Sound, and Best Production Design; and won Best Visual Effects or Animation.
 The film's visual effects received the Asian Academy Creative Award for Best Visual or Special FX in TV Series or Feature Film at the third ceremony.

-Future

-In May 2021, Will Gluck said he nearly completed the script for an untitled third Peter Rabbit movie.